drTakuOmics/Py_smap_v2.1/README.md

 smap_run.sh: bash script to start a global search using the Python implementation.
 Syntax to run is `./smap_run.sh <your_parfile.par>`

-run_smappoi.sh: wrapper script that reads the requested function from a parameter file and runs the corresponding Python module
+run_smappoi.py: Python wrapper that reads the requested function from a parameter file and runs the corresponding module

 sample_search.par: sample parameter file